Kerala Bridal Jewellery Buying Guide: Gold, Budget, and 2026 Trends

 A traditional Kerala bride wears 80–150 sovereigns (640–1,200 grams) of gold; with 22K gold exceeding ₹8,500 per gram in 2026, a 100-sovereign set crosses ₹70 lakh.
 Making charges run 12–25% of gold value — a 5% difference on 100 sovereigns equals ₹3.5 lakh.
 Many brides now use a hybrid approach: buy 30–40 sovereigns of rewearable pieces and rent heavy ceremonial sets.

 In Kerala, gold is not merely jewellery — it is identity, inheritance, and an unspoken measure of a family's standing.
 In an Indian wedding industry valued at ₹10.79 lakh crore and projected to reach ₹24 lakh crore by 2030, gold jewellery remains the single largest line item for Kerala families.
 A bride draped in layers of Manga Mala and Kasumalai carries forward centuries of tradition where gold serves as bridal splendour, financial security, and generational wealth.
-Kerala consumes an estimated 20% of India's total gold demand despite representing just 2.7% of the population, and the bridal purchase remains the single largest gold transaction most families will ever make.
+According to industry estimates, Kerala consumes an estimated 20% of India's total gold demand despite representing just 2.7% of the population, and the bridal purchase remains the single largest gold transaction most families will ever make.

 Buying bridal jewellery in 2026 is fundamentally different from even five years ago.
 Gold prices have surged past Rs 8,500 per gram for 22K, pushing a traditional 100-sovereign set above Rs 70 lakh.
 The BIS hallmarking mandate has overhauled certification.
 A new generation of brides is questioning whether 150 sovereigns of heavy ceremonial gold worn exactly once makes more sense than 50 sovereigns of rewearable pieces paired with rented statement sets.
 This guide covers every dimension of that decision — gold purity, making charges, community-wise expectations, rent-vs-buy economics, the best jewellers across Kerala, and 2026 design trends.